rsfost/process-priority/README.md

 # Windows Process Priority

-Set the priority of the RuneLite process.
+Set the priority of the RuneLite process without having to open Task Manager.